Long Time lapse controllers review: BixiCon VS DigiSnap Pro

 The Harbortronics Pro is quite small and come in a small box with some bubble wrap.
 They have their branded scotch tape: nice.

 But the small time lapse controller is still moving quite a lot and with the constant shipping condition, the box is way too small to be protective enough.
-On one of my shipping; the little battery was actually no soldered anymore as it have been shaken on the way.
+On one of my shipping; the little battery was actually no soldered anymore due to the shock during delivery.
 Please Cyclapse team; put more protective bubble wrap in your box when shipping to the other side of the world.

 A clear winner here with Bixion and the BixiCon time lapse controller.
 The box contain plenty bubble wrap as it should and each piece is well packed and labeled.

 At Harbortronics, it’s quite simple; you ordered a controller, you have one.
 Nothing else is included and no connector to get started is included.
 Not even a 5 USD power supply.
 You can order some battery or shutter release cable, each plug is almost from a specific kind to avoid confusion.
 It’s well described on their PDF, but a fitting male connector for each can’t be ordered online.
 The In/Out port plug are quite hard to find, honestly.